emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 [ This section needs to be reworked after assuming our RFC7959 interpretation. ]

+The Request-Tag option can be elective, because to servers unaware of the Request-Tag option, operations with differing request tags will not be matchable.

+The Request-Tag option can be safe to forward but part of the cache key, because to proxies unaware of the Request-Tag option will consider operations with differing request tags unmatchable but can still forward them.

-The Request-Tag option used to be critical and unsafe to forward in earlier revisions of this draft.
+In earlier versions of this draft, the Request-Tag option used to be critical and unsafe to forward.

-Given that supporting it will be mandated for where it is used for its security properties, the choice of whether it is mandatory or safe to forward can be made as required for the multiple concurrent operations use case.
-For those cases, Request-Tag is the proxy-safe elective option suggested in {{RFC7959}} Section 2.4 last paragraph.
+That design was based on an erroneous understanding of which blocks could be composed according to {{RFC7959}}.

 ## Rationale for introducing the option